Digestive Glands: Definition, Function, Diagram, Examples

 What Are Digestive Glands?

-Digestive glands are part of the digestive system, specially designed to produce and secrete certain enzymes accompanied by other substances in charge of food digestion.
-They are, therefore, of great significance in breaking down ingested food into molecules simple enough to be easily absorbed and utilised by the body.
-In their absence, digestion would have its efficiency reduced considerably, often giving rise to phenomena of malnutrition and several gastrointestinal disorders.
+Digestive glands are part of the digestive system, designed to produce and secrete certain enzymes accompanied by other substances in charge of food digestion.
+They break down complex food into molecules simple enough to be easily absorbed and utilised by the body.
+In their absence, digestion would have its efficiency reduced considerably, often giving rise to phenomena of malnutrition and several disorders of gastrointestinal tract.

 Types Of Digestive Glands

-Several types of digestive glands form a part of the digestive system; each is involved in performing the activity of digestion and absorption of foodstuffs.
-These glands synthesise enzymes and other substances that aid in digestion.
-They convert complex foodstuffs into simpler, absorbable molecules that help in the process of digestion.
+Several types of digestive glands form a part of the digestive system; each is involved in performing the activity of digestion and absorption of nutrients.
 The different forms of digestive glands include:

 Salivary Glands